priestc/LibraryDSS/README.md

     	</body>
     </html>

-And then a separate page, which could even be served from a different domain, would look like this:
+And then a separate page, which could even be served from a different domain, that reads those Check Ins and puts them on a page, would look like this:

     <html>
     	<body>